bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 A more well known floating point wart in Rust is the distinction between `PartialOrd` and `Ord` traits.
 This distinction exists because floating point can be `Nan` which means that it doesn't support [total order](https://en.wikipedia.org/wiki/Total_order) which is required by `Ord` but not `PartialOrd`.
 As a consequence you can't use a lot of standard library functions like [sort](https://doc.rust-lang.org/std/primitive.slice.html#method.sort) with floats.
 This is an ergonomics issue rather than a performance issue but it is one I ran into working on this so I thought I'd mention it.

-# SIMD ray sphere hit test
+# Preparing data for SIMD

 As I mentioned earlier, SSE2 should allow testing a ray against 4 spheres at a time, sounds simple enough.
 The original scalar hit test code looks like so: